ChristophP/FP-learning-resources/FP_LANG_COMPARISON.md

 - Haskell's and Elm's type inference works amazingly well and I have not experienced significant cases in which it doesn't work
 - Scala has type inference but it doesn't seem to work in some cases like recursive definitions as mentioned [here](https://docs.scala-lang.org/tour/local-type-inference.html)

-Other factors: Community, Available Libraries
+Other factors: Community, Available Libraries, existance of wholes in the type system ("any" type)